judepayne/extra-loom/README.md

 - `multigraph` (with undirected edges)
 - `multidigraph` (with directed edges).
 Both graphs can have multiple edges between any pairs of vertices in the graph.<br/>
-Weighted graphs are a `TODO` and I would welcome contributations.
+Weighted graphs are a `TODO`, but would require adapting some of the Loom algorithms.

 ### Creating a graph